Just-Do-Stuff/rhcsa-practice-lab/10-manage-security/task5/answer.md

 # 10) Test again (should now work)
 ```
 curl http://localhost

+# You can also go to http://localhost direct on browser to see if it works.
 ```

 ---
-Lets say we do everything right and the issue doesnt resolve.
+## Lets say we do everything right and the issue doesnt resolve.
 It could be the listening port is using the wrong port, so we need to correct it.

-This section reinforces SELinux port labeling concepts.
+## This section reinforces SELinux port labeling concepts.

-### Scenario
+## Scenario
 You want Apache to listen on port **8080** instead of 80.

-### Steps
+## Steps

 # 1) Update Apache listen port